afsc-assessments/ebswp_2023/doc/EBSpollock.md

   -  Condition (weighted length-weight residuals) of juvenile pollock (100-250 mm TL) in 2019 was at the long-term mean indicating moderate foraging conditions;
   -  Condition of adult pollock (>250 mm TL) in 2019 was above-average indicating good foraging conditions (including cannibalism of juvenile pollock);
   -  Predation pressure from cannibalism may have been mitigated by the average spatial extent of the cold pool (i.e., thermal barrier);
-  -  The decoupling of abundance timeseries for Pacific cod and walleye pollock suggests a shift in drivers of survival in these two populations and may indicate broad-scale transitions in the ecosystem (e.g., from pelagic- to benthic-dominated production);
+  -  The decoupling of abundance timeseries for Pacific cod and pollock suggests a shift in drivers of survival in these two populations and may indicate broad-scale transitions in the ecosystem (e.g., from pelagic- to benthic-dominated production);
   -  The widespread die-off event of short-tailed shearwaters slowed in 2020 and may reflect better feeding conditions (i.e., euphausiids) over the shelf in 2019.

 **We therefore rated the Ecosystem concern as Level 2, substantially increased concern.**